-Remember the lesson from The Good Eggs: Respect is deserved not earned.
+Recall the lesson from The Good Eggs - respect is deserved not earned.
 We must all do our part to make it a reality in the world.

 The Golden Rule

 A general rule in the world is to treat others as you would want to be treated.
 No one has a copyright on this teaching.
 It crosses all religions, cultures, and people.
 It might just be the single-most common saying in our world.
-We believe this axiom, but do we practice it in our daily lives?
+We believe this axiom, but sometimes it's difficult to practice it in our daily lives.

 Many have finished the line “The measure of a person is…” If you think deeply about it, isn’t the only true ending of that line “…how he or she treats others?”
 It doesn’t have to read, “The measure of a person is how he or she approves of a person’s actions, lifestyle, decisions, attitude, political stance, or value system,” but regardless of those things, the person is still respected as a human being.

 So how do we model this virtue for our kids?
 We can start by making a full-hearted effort to not judge others solely on their actions, words, and behaviors.
 The last three virtues we looked at, love, acceptance, and respect, flow from one another.
 We can start by loving others.
-Again, we don’t have to like their actions, but we do need to love them within our hearts, which is a part of respect.
+Again, we don’t have to like their actions, but we should try to love them within our hearts, which is a part of respect.

 How Do Others Want to be Treated?

 Ask your child how they think a particular person wants to be treated.
 Use an example of someone your child knows, possibly a friend at school.
-Then, think of categories of people like the elderly, the poor, the uneducated or under-educated, the imprisoned, people with disabilities, the bullied, bullies, etc. This can turn into another terrific dinner conversation.
+Then, think of how society marginalizes groups of people like the elderly, the poor, the imprisoned, people with disabilities, the bullied, bullies, etc. This can turn into another terrific dinner conversation.